Choice | Drug | Dosage |

 Prescribing Notes

-- Topical vaginal oestrogen may be used on a short term basis for the treatment of menopausal atrophic vaginitis; systemic therapy is necessary for vasomotor symptoms.
+- Topical vaginal oestrogen may be used for the treatment of menopausal atrophic vaginitis; systemic therapy is necessary for vasomotor symptoms.

 - Women using long-term vaginal oestrogen treatments do not need to add in cyclical progestogen therapy.

-- Symptoms recur when local vaginal oestrogens are discontinued; there is no fixed duration of use and each woman should be assessed individually.
+- Symptoms recur when local vaginal oestrogens are discontinued; but treatment can be restarted if necessary; there is no fixed duration of use and each woman should be assessed individually.

-- Vagifem® may be useful in women who find creams difficult or messy to use.
-It is more expensive than Ovestin.®
+- Estradiol pessaries may be useful in women who find creams difficult or messy to use.
+They are more expensive than estriol 0.1% cream.

 - Vaginal creams may damage latex condoms and diaphragms.